xcore/sc_dsp_transforms/README.rst

 The purpose of this repo is to collect a series of algorithms to perform transforms on data, such as FFT, DCT, etc.

-There are two modules in the repo:
+There are three modules in the repo:

 * module_fdctint: forward quantising DCT.
   The process requires patches of 8x8 integer values, and in situ replace